marvelousmaaz04/machine-downtime-prediction/README.md

-# Machine Downtime Prediction API
+# Machine Downtime Prediction

-This Flask API predicts machine downtime in a manufacturing environment.
+Synthetic dataset has been created and saved in the file `machine_data.csv`.
+Appropriate machine learning models have be trained and evaluated on the dataset.
+Flask API has been created for user/front-end interaction with the model.

 ## Setup